imyofather79/my-very-first-project/note.md

 MVP:
-1.The user will be able to select drink from the search ID textbox.
-The user selected drink by utilizing the assigned ID number of the cocktail and "Submit" button.
+1.The user will be able to be able to generate a set of cocktail info onto the webpage by utilizing the "Random" button.
 The name of the drink should be rendered on the page along with its listed ingredients.
-2.After the user has populated the drink on the webpage, the ingredients of the drink can be removed by selecting the "Mix/Shake" button to mimic the procedure of making a cocktail.
+2.After the user has populated the drink on the webpage, the render info of the drink should be removed by selecting the "Mix/Shake" button to mimic the procedure of making a cocktail.
 3.The end of the "Serve", a image of the drink should be rendered on the page for certain amount of seconds and then the page to loop back to its initial state.